-- The Council published two Fiscal Assessment Reports, as well as a Pre-Budget Statement, in 2020: - The "Fiscal Assessment Report, May 2020" published on 27 May 2020 (within eight weeks of the Stability Programme Update) assessed the macroeconomic and budgetary forecasts that the Government set out in the 2020 "Stability Programme Update", prepared against the backdrop of the Covid-19 global pandemic.
-It also assessed compliance with legislated fiscal rules and the appropriateness of the broader fiscal stance. - The "Fiscal Assessment Report, December 2020" published on 1 December 2020 assessed the fiscal stance that the Government set out in Budget 2021.
-It also assessed the macroeconomic and fiscal forecasts, and monitors compliance with legislated fiscal rules. - The "Pre-Budget 2021 Statement" published on 17 September 2020 reviewed the fiscal stance in advance of Budget 2021.
+- The Council published two Fiscal Assessment Reports, as well as a Pre-Budget Statement, in 2021: - The "Fiscal Assessment Report, May 2021" published on 26 May 2021 (within eight weeks of the Stability Programme Update) assessed the macroeconomic and budgetary forecasts that the Government set out in the 2021 "Stability Programme Update.
+It also assessed compliance with legislated fiscal rules and the appropriateness of the broader fiscal stance. - The "Fiscal Assessment Report, December 2021" published on 1 December 2021 assessed the fiscal stance that the Government set out in Budget 2022.
+It also assessed the macroeconomic and fiscal forecasts, and monitors compliance with legislated fiscal rules. - The "Pre-Budget 2022 Statement" published on 15 September 2021 reviewed the fiscal stance in advance of Budget 2022.
 The Council's assessment focused on an economic analysis, which assesses the appropriateness of the fiscal stance in terms of the principles of sound economic and budgetary management, and an assessment of whether the Government's fiscal plans are in line with the requirements of the budgetary framework. - The Council systematically reported on official forecasts as part of its reports. - The Council continued to develop its analytical approach to assessing the fiscal stance and compliance with the Domestic Budgetary Rule.
-In May 2020, the Council published its "Ex-Post Assessment of Compliance with the Domestic Budgetary Rule in 2019". - After publishing each of its Fiscal Assessment Reports, the Council reviewed the report and documented changes/improvements for future reports.
+In May 2021, the Council published its "Ex-Post Assessment of Compliance with the Domestic Budgetary Rule in 2020". - After publishing each of its Fiscal Assessment Reports, the Council reviewed the report and documented changes/improvements for future reports.